About realsamples

 Nicolay Ketterer - photo by Joy Dana

-Why not going for 'neutral' sound and shaping the result later?
-"A signal once captured is very limited in what can be done it.
-Missing dimension cannot be overcome later-on.
+Why not going for 'neutral' and shaping the result later?
+"Once captured, a signal is very limited in what can be done to it.
+Missing dimension cannot be overcome after the fact.
 Personally, I think ' The Medium Is The Message' by Marshall McLuhan applies here: The way the samples are recorded, that’s the message.
 So I try to ask myself: What’s the message of the instrument?
-And we try to capture that in a flattering, immediate way.
+How would it sound in a performance?
+And I try to capture that in a flattering, immediate way.
 Hopefully, it strikes you as a player and inspires you in a similar fashion like an original instrument would.
 When playing the samples, my goal is that you're part of the original playing experience."

-To keep track of our goal, we keep monitoring the audio market for the appropriate recording equipment and update our equipment when necessary.
-Recent additions include equipment by DS Audioservice.
+To keep track of that goal, I keep monitoring the audio market for the appropriate recording equipment and update my equipment when necessary.
+Recent additions include equipment by DS-audioservice.